Ruben Brekelmans

-Ruben Pieter Brekelmans (born 18 July 1986) is a Dutch politician serving as the minister of defence in the Schoof cabinet since 2024.
-Brekelmans previously served as a member of the House of Representatives on behalf of the conservative-liberal People's Party for Freedom and Democracy (VVD).
-As a parliamentarian, he focused on foreign affairs and migration.
+Ruben Pieter Brekelmans (born 18 July 1986) is a Dutch politician.
+He is the parliamentary leader of the People's Party for Freedom and Democracy (VVD) in the House of Representatives.
+Brekelmans previously served as Minister of Defence in the Schoof cabinet from 2024 to 2026.

 Early life and career

 He was born in 1986 in Leidschendam, located close to The Hague, and he grew up in the North Brabant village Kaatsheuvel.
 Brekelmans became a member of Youth Organisation Freedom and Democracy (JOVD), the VVD's independent youth organization, at age seventeen.
 He studied economics at Tilburg University, global politics at the London School of Economics, and obtained a Master of Public Administration degree in 2015 at the Harvard Kennedy School.

 After graduating from Harvard, Brekelmans took a job as strategy consultant at The Boston Consulting Group's Amsterdam office.
 He subsequently served as political assistant of State Secretary for Justice and Security Mark Harbers and kept working at the Ministry of Justice and Security as director of the program Adaptive Asylum System after Harbers's resignation in May 2019.
 Brekelmans left the ministry in October 2020 to become program director Insight on Quality at the Ministry of Finance.
 Next to his job, he was chair of the VVD's thematic network on international affairs between 2017 and 2021, and he was on the committee that wrote his party's election program for the 2019 European Parliament election.